totalspectrum/p2_vga_text/README.txt

     vertical back porch, lines

 The clock scaling factor is the pixel clock divided by the system clock, and multiplied by $8000_0000.
-In practice the driver probably won't work if this ratio is any bigger than 1/4, i.e. $2000_0000, so for a 160 MHz P2 system clock the maximum pixel clock is 40 MHz (which is 800x600 60Hz).
+In practice the driver won't work if this ratio is any bigger than 1/3, so for a for a 180 MHz P2 system clock the maximum pixel clock is 60 MHz.

 The driver works by reading a whole line of the font during blanking, then reading the individual character colors (and index).
 The colors